Skip to Content

 Slips can be bought or produced at home while the weather is still cool.

 Half-bury a sweet potato in potting soil, or several if you wish, in a flat planting tray.
-Place the tray on a heating pad, under grow lamps, or in an area that has good natural light.
+Place the tray on a heating pad, under grow lamps, or in an area with good natural light.

 Shoots will begin to appear on the surface of the vegetable.
-Each sweet potato you plant is able to produce up to 50 slips.
+Each sweet potato you plant can produce up to 50 slips.

 Cut these off at soil level and suspend them in a container with water to encourage root formation.